kg5hqx/Capstone2/README.md

 * R03 - Drugs for obstructive airway diseases
 * M01AB - Anti-inflammatory and antirheumatic products, non-steroids, Acetic acid derivatives, and related substances.

-I started by using the statsmodel seasonal decomposition library as my baseline.
-I also performed a manual seasonal decomposition to understand the seasonal components, trends, and residuals of my dataset.
+I started by using the Statsmodel seasonal decomposition library as my baseline.
+I also performed a manual seasonal decomposition to understand my dataset's seasonal components, trends, and residuals.
 From there, I explored possible performance improvement using ARMA, SARIMAX, and RNN models using Dense, Simple RNN, LSTM with one layer, and LSTM with three layers.

+To aid in readability, I created a Jupyter notebook for each drug category containing my analysis.
+I started by examining the R06 dataset.
+Once completed, I utilized the notebook to perform the same analysis for R03 and M01AB.

 ## Results
 The neural network models have the lowest RMSE, with LSTM, stacked LSTM, and Conv1D performing the best.
-However, neural networks require a high level of training.
+However, training neural networks requires a significant amount of time.
 Also, setting up the training and test data was more complex.
 The SARIMAX and the stats model seasonal decomposition are the easiest to use and interpret.

 ![Alt text](/notebooks/R06/R06-prediction-performance.png)